Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/addons.md

       "tags": [
         {
           "name": "slack",
-          "description": "Slack tag used by the slack-integration to specify the slack channel.", "icon": "S"
+          "description": "Slack tag used by the slack integration to specify the slack channel.", "icon": "S"
         }
       ]